freeCodeCamp/freeCodeCamp/curriculum/challenges/english/09-information-security/information-security-with-helmetjs/install-and-require-helmet.md

 All your code for these lessons goes in the `myApp.js` file between the lines of code we have started you off with.
 Do not change or delete the code we have added for you.

 Install Helmet version `3.21.3`, then require it.
+You can install a specific version of a package with `npm install --save-exact package@version`, or by adding it to your `package.json` directly.

 # --hints--